Handling Realistic Label Noise in BERT Text Classification: Introduction

 Some prior works have been dedicated to developing and deploying algorithms that combat the effects of label noise in text classification \cite{han2018coteaching,2014sukhbataar,zhang2018,jiang2018mentornet}.
 However, most previous studies simulated label noise by random substitution, and recent research has shown empirically that many methods that successfully handle random noise are ineffective against real-world label noise \cite{synthetic_noise}.
 In the text classification domain, \citet{bert2022robust} explored the robustness of previously proposed methods for handling label noise, including noise matrix with regularization \cite{jindal-etal-2019-effective}, co-teaching \cite{han2018coteaching}, and label smoothing \cite{szegedy2016}.
 They concluded that BERT \cite{Devlin2019BERTPO} is already robust against randomly injected label noise and these approaches obtain no additional performance gains.
 On the other hand, they find that feature-dependent label noise, which realistically arises from automatic annotation techniques, degrades BERT performance and these noise handling techniques add little to no robustness at all.
 This creates a need for a comprehensive evaluation of noise-robust methods in the domain of text classification, considering the presence of realistic labeling errors.

 In this paper, we describe methods and experiments for handling realistic label noise in BERT text classification.
 We use two datasets that contain feature-dependent label noise from automatic annotation, namely Yor\`ub\'a and Hausa \cite{hausa_and_yoruba}.
+These two datasets have been manually cleaned, so a clean version of each exists for evaluation.
 In addition, we use tweetNLP \cite{DBLP:conf/acl/GimpelSODMEHYFS11} and SNLI \cite{snli:emnlp2015} datasets with synthetic noise that mimics human errors by utilizing multiple crowd-sourced annotations \cite{chong-etal-2022-detecting}.
 This collection of datasets provides a range of noise types and levels that more closely reflect realistic label noise compared to random noise injection.
 We evaluate the performance of vanilla BERT compared with a subset of noise-handling approaches, namely co-teaching \cite{han2018coteaching}, Consensus Enhanced Training Approach (CETA) \cite{liu-etal-2022-ceta}, different types of ensembles \cite{ensemble2022105151}, and noise cleaning \cite{chong-etal-2022-detecting,sluban2014ensemble}.
-We summarize our findings as follows: \begin{enumerate} \item For datasets with feature-dependent label noise, we find that CETA, some types of ensembles, and noise cleaning, all provide positive performance gains compared to vanilla BERT.
-The results we obtain on these datasets exceed previously reported results by a large margin. \item The noise-cleaning method we use appears to be particularly helpful for the Yor\`ub\'a dataset, where we achieve accuracy close to the peak performance using a clean training set.
-We do not observe the same degree of robustness on the Hausa dataset.
-Our analysis suggests that this is likely due to the noise distribution in Hausa, where some categories have errors exceeding the number of correct labels. \item For synthetic label noise from multiple annotations, we do not observe significant gains using these approaches.
+We summarize our findings as follows: \begin{enumerate} \item For datasets with feature-dependent label noise, we find that CETA, some types of ensembles, and noise cleaning, all provide positive performance gains compared to vanilla BERT. \item For synthetic label noise from multiple annotations, we do not observe significant gains using these approaches.
 We surmise that this type of noise is more challenging or may even reflect inherently ambiguous labels. \end{enumerate}